netresearch/deutschepost-module-autocomplete-sw6/README.md

 composer dump
 bin/console plugin:refresh
 bin/console plugin:install --activate --clearCache NRLEJPostDirektAutocomplete
-bin/console bundle:dump
-npm --prefix vendor/shopware/platform/src/Storefront/Resources/app/storefront/ run production npm --prefix vendor/shopware/platform/src/Administration/Resources/app/administration/ run build bin/console assets:install
-bin/console theme:compile
+bin/build-js.sh
 ```

 ### From [GitHub](https://github.com/netresearch/deutschepost-module-autocomplete-sw6)

 You are fine with having to install dependencies of the plugin yourself.
-You want to extend or adapt the extension to your own needs.
+You want to extend or adapt the extension to
+your own needs.

 Run the following command from your shop's root directory: